Eating vegetables in the winter is hard.

-A fresh and hearty minestrone soup that’s chock full o’ vegetables.
-The secret ingredient in this is lots of fresh rosemary.
+Rosemary Minestrone Soup is a fresh and hearty soup that’s chock full o’ vegetables.
 It can be made with almost any combination of veggies you have and on the stovetop or slow cooker.
 It’s a warm, cozy alternative to salad in the winter to eat lots of vegetables!

 - Prep Time: 10 mins

 - 3 tablespoons olive oil